aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Your first Agent

 To create a Bedrock Agent, use the `BedrockAgentResolver` to annotate your actions.
-This is similar to the way [all the other Powertools](api_gateway.md) resolvers work.
+This is similar to the way [all the other Event Handler](api_gateway.md) resolvers work.

-???+ note
-	It's important to include a description for each API endpoint.
-	This provides Bedrock Agents with an understanding of your API action.

 === "Lambda handler"